greklo/Improving_Austin_EMS/README.md

 ## The Model

-As stated above, I used a KMeans clustering classifier as my model.
+As stated above, I used a KMeans clustering algorithm for my model.
 For this particular KMeans model, I passed through the coordinates of past events to try and determine 'hotspots' of where most incidents occur.
 What the KMeans classifier does is it finds the center of those 'hotspots' (also known as centroids).
 The tricky part about KMeans is determining the optimal number of 'hotspots' to tell the model to create.
 Using anywhere between seven to ten centroids gave me the